Pluralia/ghc-proposals/proposals/0000-options-local-pragma.rst

 2) **Influence to learnability of the language**

-This pragmas are optional pragmas and is non-essential for basic users of the language.
+These pragmas are optional pragmas and are non-essential for basic users of the language.
 The area of using intersects with ``OPTIONS_GHC`` pragma and as a result it does not require any more learning after the ``OPTIONS_GHC`` pragma.
 There is only one distinction - you need to learn where and how to place it inside the file (somewhat like the ``SCC`` pragma).

 3) **Remaining drawbacks**